-The walls of all Khajuraho temples are richly decorated with elaborately carved sculptures.
+The walls of the Khajuraho temples are highly decorated with elaborately carved sculptures.

-Although temples of Khajuraho are famed for their sex sculptures,
+Whereas temples of Khajuraho are illustrious for their "Kamasutra" art,

-sexual themes are covering less than 10% of the temples sculpture.
+sexual themes make up less than 10% of the temples sculpture.

 P.S.
 Someone writes ""Khajuharo".
 Of course, ""Khajuharo" is wrong, correctly to